-Many Social Security Disability applicants are unfamiliar with how the program works and often begin by asking the wrong questions.
+Many Social Security Disability applicants are unfamiliar with the program and often begin by asking the wrong questions.

 Your diagnosis has everything to do with whether you qualify for benefits.
 However, your condition does not determine the size of your monthly check, while the current year has only a modest impact!

 Instead, the amount you contributed to the system via FICA taxes, family composition, and residence state could go into the calculation of your monthly benefit.

 On the other hand, we can make rough estimates of how much you might receive by associating several diagnoses with FICA contribution levels.

-How much will your Social Security monthly disability check be for a mental health disorder?
-To arrive at a reliable answer, you first have to consider the parameters for two different programs.
+How much will your Social Security monthly disability check be for a mental health disorder in 2023?
+To arrive at a reliable answer, you must first consider the parameters for two programs.

 - Social Security Disability Insurance (SSDI) pays benefits to you and some family members if you worked long enough and paid FICA taxes